railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 There is an overwhelming number of options for applying OpenTelemetry in your software stack.
 This tutorial uses the libraries and tools endorsed and/or maintained by the OpenTelemetry community.

+OpenTelemetry is commonly referred to simply as "Otel".
+You will see both terms used throughout this tutorial.

 **Objectives**

 In this tutorial you will learn how to -
 - Deploy the <a href="https://opentelemetry.io/docs/collector/" target="_blank">OpenTelemetry Collector</a>, listening for traces, metrics, and logs.
 - Deploy a backend stack ([Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and [Prometheus](https://prometheus.io/)) to receive the traces, metrics, and logs from the collector
-- Build and instrument an Express application to send data to the collector.
+- Build and instrument an <a href="https://expressjs.com/" target="_blank">Express</a> application to send data to the collector.

-**Otel Collector Stack Template**
+**OpenTelemetry Collector Stack Template**

 If you are looking for a quicker way to get started, you can simply deploy the collector and backend stack from <a href="https://railway.app/template/7KNDff" target="_blank">this template</a>.